 - section 4: changes to the building control system

 Alongside this DCLG process, the Cabinet Office’s Red Tape Challenge has also looked at the potential to reduce the amount of regulation in this area.
 Following this challenge, DCLG launched a review of the building regulations framework and voluntary housing standards in October 2012.
 The review aimed to achieve further deregulation where this would reduce unnecessary cost and complexity in the house-building process.
-Ministers have considered the findings of this review and are currently analysing the consultion responses on a plan of action.

 Building Regulations 2010 and Building (Approved Inspectors etc.) Regulations 2010